 - Above the stone porches are 15 stone reliefs representing different parts of Mary and Joseph’s life, also known as the rosary’s 15 mysteries.

-- 5 entrances are 9 meters deep (29 feet) and built of stone, leading to some carved doors.
+- Five entrances are 9 meters deep (29 feet) and built of stone, leading to some carved doors.

-- The roof rests on 52 wooden pillars, 16 11 meters high and 2.60 in circumference.
+- The roof rests on 52 wooden pillars, 16 of which are 11 meters high and 2.60 in circumference.
 These pillars weigh about 7 tons each.

 - You can see two windows made of stone and a carved lion on the side of the outside wall.

-When you enter the Cathedral, everyone should be impressed with not only the magnitude of the interior but how quiet and reverent it feels.
+When you enter the Cathedral, everyone should be impressed not only with the magnitude of the interior but also how quiet and reverent it feels.

 Here is some information about the inside of the Cathedral: